- 1 What does it mean to write off debt?

 Can a debt be written off?

-There are also some situations in which a creditor may be moved to write off a debt on compassionate grounds.
+There are also some situations in which a creditor may be moved to write off sums on compassionate grounds.
 Examples of when this might happen include cases where a debtor is terminally ill or otherwise unable to work due to illness.
-If you are temporarily struck down by illness and likely to make a recovery at some point in the future, a creditor may also agree to stop chasing you for the debt on the agreement that you will settle what is owed once you are able to start earning again.
+If you are temporarily struck down by illness and likely to make a recovery at some point in the future, a creditor may also agree to stop chasing you on the agreement that you will settle what is owed once you are able to start earning again.

 Having part of your debt written off